stakater/Reloader/docs/How-it-works.md

 Above mentioned annotation are also work for `Daemonsets` and `Statefulsets`

-## How Rolling upgrade works
+## How Rolling upgrade works?

-After change detection in configmap or secret, reloader first compare the old configmap data hash with new config data hash and if finds any difference only then move forward with rolling upgrade.
+After change detection in configmap or secret, reloader first compares the old configmap data hash with new config data hash and if finds any difference then it moves forward with rolling upgrade.

 After that, reloader gets the list of all deployments, daemonsets and statefulset and looks for relevant annotation.
 If the annotation is found, it then looks for an environment variable which can contain the configmap or secret data change hash.